-There are many opportunities in Simcoe, like specialty rotations, teaching and even research.
-There are great elective opportunities like ICU, Palliative Care, Anaesthesia and OR assisting.
-The OB rotation even offers office gynecology experience for those who are interested.
+There are many opportunities in Simcoe, such as specialty rotations, teaching and research.
+There are great elective opportunities, such as ICU, Palliative Care, Anaesthesia and OR assisting.
+The OB rotation offers office gynecology experience for those who are interested.
 For teaching, residents can teach local PA and nursing students or can help the MD program in Hamilton.
 Simcoe faculty are also involved in clinical trials so research opportunities can be found for those interested.

 Community website: Norfolk County

 - 106 bed hospital with catchment area of 60,000

 - 350 births per year and 30,000 ER visits per year